 Do a mini-pantry challenge every week.
-For example, I always try use up leftovers throughout the week before they go bad.
-You can find more ideas on that topic here.
+Use up leftovers throughout the week before they go bad.

-If you find multiple bags of partially used produce in your freezer, make a soup or smoothies.
+If you find bags of half empty produce in your freezer, make a soup or smoothies.

-I may not participate in the pantry challenge anymore, but my grocery budget is stronger than ever.
+Even if you don’t do the pantry challenge anymore, your grocery budget can be stronger than ever.

 What’s your opinion of the pantry challenge?
 Has it saved you some big money, or do you prefer to keep a stocked pantry?